 The Benefits of Two-Factor Authentication

 Adding that additional layer of security with a second factor of authentication can reduce the overall cyber risk of being compromised.
-Even in a situation where an attacker manages to steal the code in transit, once it is used by you to authenticate, it becomes completely unusable.
+Even in a situation where an attacker manages to steal the authentication code in transit, once it is used by you to authenticate, it becomes completely unusable.

 Two-factor authentication incorporates logical or physical security to fill in the gaps in both security domains, reducing the risk from identity theft fraud.
 Also, two-factor authentication mitigates the risk from users that have poor password habits, i.e. changing their password in a pattern.